-A student who is absent from school, or whose physician, physician assistant or licensed advance practice registered nurse anticipates his or her absence from school, because of a medical condition may be eligible for instruction in the student's home or hospital.
+A student who is absent from school, or whose physician, physician assistant, or licensed advanced practice registered nurse anticipates his or her absence from school, because of a medical conditio, n may be eligible for instruction in the student's home or hospital.

-Appropriate educational services from qualified staff will begin no later than five school days after receiving a written statement from a physician, physician assistant, or licensed advanced practice registered nurse.
+Appropriate educational services from qualified staff will begin no later than five school days after receiving a written statement from a physician assistant, or licensed advanced practice registered nurse.
 Instructional or related services for a student receiving special education services will be determined by the student's individualized education program.